IoannisMichailidis/barber-blade/README.md

 <h3>Frontend Setup</h3>
 <ul>
     <li>Frontend Environment Variables: Pass all the environment variables to the application following the example.env file.</li>
-    <li>Add Gallery Images: Owners can add images to the gallery from their accounts.</li>
+    <li>Add Gallery Images: The owner can add images to the gallery through the user interface by logging in via the provided URL: https://barber-blade.onrender.com/login.</li>
-    <li>Add Services: Owners can add services through the UI from their accounts.</li>
+    <li>Add Services: The owner can add services  through the user interface by logging in via the provided URL: https://barber-blade.onrender.com/login.</li>
-    <li>Create Barbers: Owners can create barbers using the UI from their accounts.They are automatically assigned to the 'barber' group upon creation.
+    <li>Create Barbers: The owner can create barbers through the user interface by logging in via the provided URL: https://barber-blade.onrender.com/login.They are automatically assigned to the 'barber' group upon creation.
 Dates and timeslots for the whole year are created for them automatically.</li>
-    <li>Add Barber Images: Barbers can add their images directly from their accounts.</li>
+    <li>Add Barber Images: Barbers can add their images directly from their accounts by logging in via the provided URL: https://barber-blade.onrender.com/login.</li>
 </ul>

 Barber Blade offers a comprehensive solution for managing haircut bookings, combining ease of use for customers with powerful administrative tools for barbers and shop owners, all within a modern, responsive design framework.